machengim/Movie-Memoir/README.md

-# FIT5046_M3
+# My Movie Memoir

-Assignment for FIT5046 Mobile Development and Distributed System

-The app is used to store movie momoirs which includes features:
+As the assignment of FIT5046 Mobile and Distributed System, this app is used to help user to search movies and store movie momoirs.

+Features include:

 + Login and sign up;

-+ Search for movie by TMDB API;
++ Search for movie using TMDB API;

-+ Display movie details and posters;
++ Display movie description, cast and poster;

-+ Add movie to watch list or to memoir list;
++ Store movie to the watch list or to the memoir list;

-+ Generate reports;
++ Generate reports based on user's watching history;

-+ Show user and cinemas location on map.
++ Show user and cinemas location on map using Google Map API;

++ Send Twitters.

 Demo video: